Can medical scribes work from home?

 But see, at DeepScribe, we also understand the power of the human in the loop.
 That's why we've also procured a highly trained team of remote medical scribes that assure the quality of our AI notes and help train our system to be better.
 The best part?
 We are helping preserve the scribe industry, but in a way that is built to charge forward into the future.

-Our team of medical scribes are all 100% work-from-home, compensated fairly, and immersed in the healthcare field while at the same time helping doctors reduce their documentation load every day.
+Our team of medical scribes are all 100% work-from-home, compensated fairly, and immersed in the healthcare field while at the same time helping clinicians reduce their documentation load every day.

 In a world that is ever-changing, we believe that our system is the future of medical documentation — one that will help ease the burden of documentation so they can focus on what they do best: taking care of their patients.
 At DeepScribe, we're committed to bringing the joy of care back to medicine.